 - Working hours are usually regular, but if you are doing experiments or out in the field you may work at anytime of day or night.

 - You may have to travel to conferences and you could travel abroad, possibly to tropical countries.

 - You usually need a degree in a biological science such as biology, animal biology, zoology, ecology or environmental sciences.

-- Many applicants have a relevant postgraduate qualification such as a Master of Science (MSc).
+- Many applicants have a relevant postgraduate qualification such as a Master of Science (MSc) or PhD.